Schachte/Git-Enforcer/README.md

 - Validating the number of approvals to enable mergability
 - Adding SMS config via Twilio API for customizable webhooks
 - Roll-Your-Own capabilities
+- Verifying Milestones were Attached to PR
+- Verifying Issue Number was Linked in PR

 ## Setup